DISCONCOLL/DISCONCOLL/README.md

 📌 / thumbtack - halcifer (or, whatever display name on the pony) -- it/its, wire/wires/wirefrag or whatever is in the display name. will not initate conversation, may hover awkwardly. dirk/hal format or dave format.

- ♊♋ / cancer+gemini - tulpon captor-vantas -- any/all. will initate, will approach. s -> 6
+ ♊♋ / cancer+gemini - tulpon captor-vantas -- any/all. neutral on interaction; won't actively seek anyone out but is fine being spoken to. s -> 6